-I am grateful for the Sunday School Lessons that I had learned when I was a child.
-Little did I or any of the congregation of the church I attended realize that our Mid-western Bible-based church would be systematically seduced by a cult leader.
+I am grateful for the Sunday School Lessons that I learned when I was a child.
+Little did I or any of the congregation of the Christian Tabernacle church I attended to realize that our Midwestern Bible-based church would be systematically seduced by a cult leader from the West Coast.

 In retrospect, I can recall that there were red flags early on when I was just an innocent Sunday Schoolgirl.
 This is my personal story told from my memory as a ten-year-old.